-When you are choosing a paint finish for your home, it’s important to know what kind of use and abuse that room will endure.
+When you are choosing a paint finish for your home, it’s important to know what kind of use and wear that room will endure.
 Each room in your home has different needs when it comes to choosing the right paint finish.
 Let’s consider your home entryway.

 This is the first room that you, your family, and your guests see upon entering your home.
 Choosing a paint finish that will provide the look you want and protect that look over time can be tricky.
 Paint comes in a variety of finishes.
 So, which paint finish is the right one?
 We will reveal the five most common paint finishes and equip you to choose the best paint finish for your home entryway.

 Sometimes referred to as “flat,” matte has the softest and most welcoming look and feel among the five most common paint finishes.
-Its soft look helps to hide surface flaws like bumps and dents in your wall.
+Its soft look helps to hide surface flaws like bumps and dents in your wall, says The Spruce.
 Matte has the least amount of enamel and therefore is the least durable.
 If your entryway is challenged by pets or young children, then a matte finish may not be the best fit for you.
 Its low sheen is pleasant, but the level of cleanability may leave you wanting more.

 A satin finish has even more enamel and is the finish that begins to show a shine.
 It is quite durable and easy to wipe without any fear of damaging your paint.
 When it comes to painting walls, satin finish is usually the highest sheen that may be used.
-Its reflective qualities cause it to reveal more texture on the wall, so it is more difficult to hide flaws.
+Its reflective qualities cause it to reveal more texture on the wall, so it is more difficult to hide flaws, says Benjamin Moore.
 Only the highest-traffic areas or rooms prone to moisture and abuse require the high sheen that comes with a satin finish.
 If your entryway is expected to see higher-than-normal traffic or challenges from pets and young children, then satin could be a great choice for you.

 Walls are not usually painted with a semi-gloss finish.
 It is most often seen on floorboards and other trim.
 A semi-gloss finish has more enamel than satin and is very durable.
 Its highly-reflective sheen on doors and trim is a nice compliment to walls painted with lower-sheen finishes.